Tuesday, December 31, 2013

 Baby So New - Aren't babies usually new?
 Still, I challenge the "so."
 She's sitting up by herself already; she can't be that new.
 Word usage fail.

 Tiny Dancer - New she may be, but not so new that she can't be an aspiring ballerina.
-Why, I'm sure Julliard will be ringing her up as soon as she ditches the diapers.
+Why, I'm sure Juilliard will be ringing her up as soon as she ditches the diapers.

 Doll - I will concur that she is a doll.